-The typical entry requirement is a first degree in a relevant discipline, normally an lower second or above or equivalent, and a short portfolio of writing.
-English language requirement IELTS 6.5 or Swansea University recognised equivalent.
+The typical entry requirement is a first degree in a relevant discipline, normally a 2:2 with a minimum of 55% overall, and a short portfolio of writing.
+Overseas students are expected to possess an IELTS score of 6.5.

 Months of entry

 The Extended MA in Creative Writing is a unique programme that offers integrated training in the writing of literary and media text.